FrancisBanville/ms_interpreting_probabilities/README.md

 Metawebs are networks of potential interactions that have been designed for broad spatial, temporal, and taxonomic scales (e.g., species food webs at the continental scale).
-They represent the probability that two taxa can biologically interact regardless of their co-occurrence and local environmental conditions.
+They represent the probability that taxa can biologically interact regardless of their co-occurrence and local environmental conditions.
 Potential interactions are by definition context-independent, i.e. they are not measured at a specific location and time.
 In contrast with probabilistic local networks, which represent the stochasticity of interactions occurring in nature, probabilistic metawebs measure our degree of belief in the capacity of two taxa to interact (i.e., the probability that their traits could support an interaction in the right conditions).
 In other words, potential interactions describe the probability that there exists at least one combination of phenotypes of taxa $i$ and $j$ that can interact with each other if they were to encounter.
-This probability of interaction, in a metaweb $M$, can be expressed as
+To reduce any biases in our calculation of this probability, it is crucial to ensure that the set of traits sampled or considered accurately reflects the overall trait distribution in both taxa.
+This enhances our confidence in concluding that the taxa cannot interact when no positive observation has been made and increases our capacity to detect an interaction when it is biologically feasible.
+In addition to one-on-one interactions, the extent of sampling effort also contributes to shaping our assessment of metaweb properties, as sampling a larger number of local networks allows us to capture more potential interactions (@McLeod2021SamAsy).
+A probability of potential interaction in a metaweb $M$ can be expressed as

 $$P_{M}(i \rightarrow j),$$ {#eq:metaweb}